Most cases of acute bronchitis resolve without medical treatment in two weeks.

 In some circumstances, your doctor may prescribe medications, including:

 - Antibiotics.
 Bronchitis usually results from a viral infection, so antibiotics aren't effective.
-However, your doctor may prescribe an antibiotic if he or she suspects that you have a bacterial infection.
+However, your doctor might prescribe an antibiotic if he or she suspects that you have a bacterial infection.

 - Other medications.
-If you have asthma or chronic obstructive pulmonary disease (COPD), your doctor may recommend an inhaler and other medications to reduce inflammation and open narrowed passages in your lungs.
+If you have allergies, asthma or chronic obstructive pulmonary disease (COPD), your doctor may recommend an inhaler and other medications to reduce inflammation and open narrowed passages in your lungs.

 If you have chronic bronchitis, you may benefit from pulmonary rehabilitation — a breathing exercise program in which a respiratory therapist teaches you how to breathe more easily and increase your ability to exercise.

 - What is bronchitis?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/brnchi/brnchi_all.html.
-Accessed Feb.
-4, 2011.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/brnchi.
+Accessed Nov.
+14, 2013.

 - Rosenow EC (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Feb.
-8, 2011.
+Nov.
+25, 2013.

 - Symptom relief.
 Centers for Disease Control and Prevention. http://www.cdc.gov/getsmart/antibiotic-use/symptom-relief.html.
-Accessed Feb.
-4, 2011.
+Accessed Nov.
+14, 2013.